JeralSandeeptha/Frontend-System-Design/README.md

 - Svelte → High-performance apps

+## API Handling and Data Fetching

+Frontend systems interact with the backend via APIs.

+Types of API Communication:

+- REST API → Standard JSON-based communication.

+- GraphQL API → Fetch only the required data (great for complex apps).

+- WebSockets → Real-time communication (used in chat apps).

+- gRPC → High-performance APIs for microservices.

+Best Practices:
+✔️ Use Axios or fetch for API calls.
+✔️ Implement error handling (try...catch).
+✔️ Use pagination, caching, and lazy loading for efficiency.

 ## Client Side Caching

 Client-side caching refers to the process of storing web resources (HTML, CSS, JavaScript, images, API responses, etc.) on a user's browser or device to avoid unnecessary network requests and improve loading speeds.